-Thalassemia disease occurs when there’s an abnormality or mutation in one of the genes involved in hemoglobin production.
+Thalassemia disease occurs when there’s an abnormality or mutation in one of the genes involved in haemoglobin production.
 This type of genetic defect you inherit from your parents.

 If only one of your parents is a carrier for thalassemia, you may develop a form of the disease known as thalassemia minor.

-We know that hemoglobin is a protein molecule that transports oxygen around the body in blood cells.
-Iron is utilised by bone marrow from the food to make hemoglobin.
+We know that haemoglobin is a protein molecule that transports oxygen around the body in blood cells.
+Iron is utilised by bone marrow from the food to make haemoglobin.

-In thalassemia disease, patients bone marrow not able to produce enough healthy hemoglobin or red blood cells.
+In thalassemia disease, patients bone marrow not able to produce enough healthy haemoglobin or red blood cells.
 This leads to lack of oxygen, resulting in anemia and fatique.

 As, we have discussed above, people suffering from mild thalassemia may not require any treatment but with more severe condition regular blood transfusion is required.